AshishPatilNF/NumberWizardConsole/README.md

 The game asks the user to pick a number and then tries to guess it based on the user input.

-If the number is Higher than current guess the user has to press the " Up Arrow Key ".
+If the number is Higher then the current guess the user has to press the " Up Arrow Key ".

-If the number is Lower than current guess the user has to press the " Down Arrow Key ".
+If the number is Lower then the current guess the user has to press the " Down Arrow Key ".

 If the number is the current guess then the user has to press the " Return/Enter Key ".